 Prerequisite to Possessing the Promise

 - Considering the challenge.
 Joshua sent two spies to enter Jericho before the Israelites crossed the Jordan River.
 After crossing the Jordan, they camped at Gilgal, in full view of the walls of Jericho.
-For seven days, they circled Jericho in silence, except for the blaring rams’ horns.
+For seven days, they circled Jericho in silence.

 - Recognizing the impossibility.
 With all that circling, the Israelites understood that the challenge was too big for their ability.